-The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD) desalination plant completed testing in April 2009.
-The pilot study report wasissued in 2010.
-Other studies for the desalination plant including a watershed sanitary survey, entrainment study, offshore geophysical survey, and energy minimization and greenhouse gas reduction study proceeded in 2009 and final reports for those studies are scheduled to be issued in 2010.
+The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD2) Regional Seawater Desalination Project completed testing in April 2009.
+A Notice of Preparation and Initial Study for Environmental Impact Report of the Regional Seawater Desalination Project was issued in November 2010.
 A tentative priority schedule for water produced at the plant will provide at least 1,148 acre-feet per year to SqCWD for implementing a conjunctive use program.

-2. Explore and pursue funding opportunities for supplemental supply projects SaCWD and CWD supported the IRWMP that was awarded Proposition 5

-SqCWD and CWD supported the IRWMP that was awarded Proposition 50 funding for intake study costs related to the desalination plant.
+2. Explore and pursue funding opportunities for supplemental supply projects SqCWD and CWD supported the IRWMP that was awarded Proposition 50 funding for intake study costs related to the desalination plant.
 SqCWD also received grant funding in 2008 to study the feasibility and cost-effectiveness of constructing satellite reclamation plants to provide recycled water.
-The recommendation from this study concluded that construction of satellite reclamation plants to provide recycled and SqCWD would need to obtain additional funding to pursue the project (Black and Veatch, 2009).
+The recommendation from this study concluded that construction of satellite reclamation plants to provide recycled water is not cost-effective and SqCWD would need to obtain additional funding to pursue the project (Black and Veatch, 2009).